My family is just home from an 18-day, 4,000-mile family road trip through seven states. And we’re still speaking to one another!

 What’s your family travel personality?
 It is important that you rack up many states and/or landmarks?
 Or would you rather see fewer things but have more time at the end of the day to read a book or play a board game?
 Knowing this will inform your planning.
 If different family members have different preferences, you’ll need to figure out how to compromise.

 Family road trip: the details

-Reserve places to sleep: Summer is always busy, and summer 2021 seems to be even more so.
-While I love the idea of driving until you’re ready to stop, I strongly recommend against it right now, and particularly with kids.
+Reserve places to sleep: While I love the idea of driving until you’re ready to stop, I strongly recommend against it, particularly with kids.
 You’ve got to know where you’re sleeping.
 Hint: Hotel/motel pools are usually a hit with kids, and a nice reward/relaxation after a day in the car.
 Second hint: Join a loyalty program.
 You’ll always know what to expect from your lodging, and you’ll earn benefits along the way.

 Speaking of hotels and sleeping: When planning a trip, consider how busy you want to be, how much ground you’ll cover and how often you want to pack and unpack.
 I have found, on long car trips, that it can become exhausting to drag everything out of the car and then back in.
 Don’t underestimate the luxurious feeling of staying in the same place for consecutive nights, at least once or twice on a long vacation.
 If you plan this in a good location, you won’t have to cut out sightseeing.

 Reserve other things: If your research has led you to a cool cave tour or other attraction, go ahead and book it.
 Things are filling up fast!
-Even some national parks (Rocky Mountain, Yosemite, etc.) are requiring timed-entry reservations.
+Even some national parks (Rocky Mountain, Yosemite, etc.) are requiring timed-entry reservations during peak season.
 If you have a special restaurant in mind, reserve that, too; you’ll be glad you did.

 Family road trip: what to take